AI SEO Statistics: Health Wellness Store (2026-07 edition)

 The question bank

-Each model answered every question once, same wording, same day.
+The question set was curated from a predefined buyer-intent taxonomy and held constant for this edition.
+Each model received the same wording.
 These are the prompts behind every percentage on this page.

 Show all 15 questions